shanegibney/dashboard---LC-Physics-Papers-Analysis-/README.md

 # Dashboard for Leaving Cert Physics Exam Papers Analysis

+The vue.js code is in the physicspspersanalysis directory.

 This project uses a MEVN stack - mySQL, Express.js, Vue.js and NodeJS

 * This project is the first step to build software that will allow for analysis of the Leaving Certificate examination papers.